cristianmanoliu/neetcode/README.md

 **Time:** O(h + k) on average (O(n) worst-case) — you visit nodes up to the k-th **Space:** O(h) — stack proportional to the tree height

+### (Medium) Construct Binary Tree from Preorder and Inorder Traversal

+#### Key takeaway

+Use a hash map for inorder value → index.
+Recurse using a moving pointer on preorder: take the next value as root, split the inorder range at root’s index into left/right subtrees, build left first, then right.
+Avoid array slicing by passing indices.

+**Time:** O(n) — each node/position processed once
+**Space:** O(n) — hash map + recursion stack (worst-case height n)

 ## Heaps & Priority Queue

 TODO